OpenSourcingLaw/ai.law/02-AI_Inputs.md

 Other methods to minimise the use of personal information include the use of age ranges in place of a specific age.
 The benefit of working with voluminous and granular, transactional and behaviourial data is that patterns in such data itself can be more insightful than crude measures such as age and gender, and may even lead to greater accuracy than the use of personal information.

 ## 2.2 Sources
-### 2.2.1 Understanding terms of use
 Digital formats revolutionised many industries where the act of copying, that was once laborious and time consuming in printed formats, became instantaneous, cheap and even incidental.
 Data in digital form is ubiquitous and is capable of being used for various purposes by various parties.
+This section contemplates the different mechanisms by which access to, and use of, (potential) data sources are governed.
+For content found within online websites,

+### 2.2.1 Understanding terms of use
+Gathering data from online social media platforms is described as "a primordial step in many data science fields" (Hernandez-Suarez _et al_ 2018).
+In this section
 When working with data, an understanding of the terms of its use forms part of the responsibility of the work.

-### 2.2.2 LinkedIn
+### LinkedIn
 LinkedIn is a professional networking site with over 500million members.
 The platform allows members to post resumes, job listings, statuses and build profesional networks by making "connections" with other LinkedIn members.
 LinkedIn offers additional services including news feeds, messaging, short form publishing, online learning and from analysis of its members generates insights into [top employers](https://www.linkedin.com/pulse/top-companies-2019-where-australia-wants-work-now-natalie-macdonald/) and [workplace learning](https://learning.linkedin.com/content/dam/me/business/en-us/amp/learning-solutions/images/workplace-learning-report-2019/pdf/workplace-learning-report-2019.pdf).
 The commercial and research applications of LinkedIn member data include analysis of workforce data, sincluding supply and demand across industries, job types and educational qualifications.

 The legality of webscraping LinkedIn user profiles has been considered by US Courts in 2017 and again in 2019.
 HiQ Labs harvests user profiles from LinkedIn and uses them for analysis including, for example, *predicting* when employees are likely to leave their jobs.
 LinkedIn's [terms of use prohibits webscraping](https://www.linkedin.com/help/linkedin/answer/56347/prohibition-of-scraping-software?lang=en).
 On May 23, 2017, LinkedIn sent hiQ Labs a letter demanding that the company cease scraping activities and threatened legal action under the Computer Fraud and Abuse Act (CFAA).
 HiQ Labs sued LinkedIn, accusing the company of anticompetitive behavior and of violating the company's free speech right to access publicly available information.
 The US federal judge held LinkedIn cannot block third party web scrapers from scraping data from publicly available profiles.

 LinkedIn appealed the decision and on September 9, 2019 the Ninth Circuit upheld the decision of the lower Court, granting an injunction against LinkedIn clocking hiQ from accessing and scraping publicly available websites, [HiQ Labs V. LinkedIn](http://cdn.ca9.uscourts.gov/datastore/opinions/2019/09/09/17-16783.pdf).

-### 2.2.3 Twitter
+### Twitter
 Twitter is a social media application with over 300million active users.
 The platfor allows users to post short messages (of either 280 or 140 characters, dependent on the language) known as "tweets".
 As a data source, Twitter is used in research across a number of disciplines, such as sociology, computer science, media and communication, political science and engineering.
 Twitter makes it data available via a [number of Application Programming Interfaces (API)](https://help.twitter.com/en/rules-and-policies/twitter-api).
 The freely available ['Standard' API](https://developer.twitter.com/en/docs/tweets/search/overview) returns data from the past 7 days.
 Twitter's [terms of use expressly prohibit scraping](https://twitter.com/en/tos).

 In contrast to LinkedIn, where professional resumes may be considered collections of facts, the strings of text and images available in tweets may be characterised as copyright material, depnding on the circumstances.
 This legality of these forms of content is discussed below in formats.

-### 2.2.4 Facebook
+### Facebook
 Facebook is a social media platform with over 2 billion active users.
 Users connect with friends, post and interact with status updates and use instant messaging amongst other free features.
 Facebook's [terms of use expressly prohibit scraping](https://www.facebook.com/apps/site_scraping_tos_terms.php).

 In April 2010, Facebook launched an initial version of the Graph API, which allowed third-party developers to access and collect data about Facebook App Users.
 Graph API also allowed third-party developers to access and collect data about